Makawao Town

 After a hard day, locals love the mango margarita.
 Quaint and fun atmosphere.
 You’ll definitely spot a cowboy in here.
 The food is ok if you're hungry.

-Cassanova Italian Restaurant and Deli
+Casanova Italian Restaurant and Deli Makawao

 Hot Island Glass